Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 The Garden is open daily from 11:00 AM to 5:00 PM.
-No appointment or booking is necessary.
-Visitors can pay onsite either by cash or by scanning a QR code to pay by card.
+No prior booking is required.
+Visitors can pay onsite using cash or a QR code for card payments.
 Dogs on leads are welcome in the garden.

-The House is open to visitors daily throughout the year, but strictly by appointment only.
-Visits must be arranged in advance via email or telephone.
-House visitors also gain access to the Garden as part of their visit, so there is no need to pay separately for the Garden.
+The House is open daily throughout the year, but visits are strictly by appointment only.
+To book a visit, you must email or call in advance.
+House visits include access to the Garden, so no additional payment is required for the Garden.
 Payment for House tours is taken at the end of the tour.

-- Garden only annual membership (unlimited visits): £18 per person
+• Garden only Annual Membership: £18 per person

 Events

-Robert Lloyd Parry presents ghost stories by M R James told by candlelight in the 900-year-old Music Room.
-This event is currently sold out, but you can contact The Manor to be added to the cancellation list.
+• Casting the Runes & The Residence at Whistminster: February 27, 2026, at 8:00 PM in the Music Room.
+Tickets cost £24.
+Doors open at 7:30 PM.
+This event is currently sold out, but you can contact the organizers to be added to the cancellation list.

-- By car: Hemingford Grey is 4 miles southeast of Huntingdon, just off the A14.
-Parking is available in the village, with a few spaces at the house for those with mobility issues or difficulty finding parking.
+• By car: Hemingford Grey is 4 miles southeast of Huntingdon, just off the A14.
+Parking is available in the village, with limited spaces at the house for those with mobility issues or difficulty finding parking.

 Historic Houses members visit the gardens for free.
 (House tours are not free for members – see ‘Opening Times’ for details).